rTonyCloud/Professional-ReadMe-Generator/README.md

 install node then run in the terminal node index.js

 ## Licenses
-  This project is licenses under APACHE 2.0 licenses.
+  This project is licenses under MIT licenses.

 ## test
 npm test